npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-02-22-gradle-current-git-commit.md

 layout: inner
 title: 'Current Git Commit'
 date: 2016-02-22
-categories: blog development gradle android
+categories: dev android
-tags: dev code gradle android
+tags: blog dev code gradle android git
 lead_text: 'Get access to the current Git commit and branch in your Gradle projects, for example displaying it in an Android app.'
 ---